udda/multiload-ng/README.md

 Lowering update interval means more redraws per second.
 CPU usage might become noticeable on older systems.

-Command line of parametric graph is called synchronously every time the graph is redrawn.
+Command line of parametric graph is called **synchronously** every time the graph is redrawn.
 This means that plugins hangs waiting for the command line to terminate and return numbers.

-You should try to
+You should try to raise update interval, and try to use lightweight programs for parametric command line.

 ### Memory usage is not the same reported by task manager
 There is some disagreement on how to count some components of kernel memory.
 Some task managers